ikas/BE-Template/README.md

 ## Testing Setup

-Testing for this exercise uses [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+The testing strategy for this API relies on [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
 Tests are located in the `test` directory.
-To run the tests,
+To run the tests, run `npm install` to install dependencies and then run `npm run test`.

-1. Clone the repository and run `npm install` to install dependencies.
+❗️ **Testing uses the same database as the main application, so make sure to run test only on non-production databases.**

-2. Run `npm run test`.
+Before and after running tests, the database is cleaned, so make sure to run `npm run seed` after running the tests if you need seed data.

-❗️ **Testing uses the same database as the live application, so make sure to run `npm run seed` to re-seed the database after running tests.**
+To get the code coverage report, run `npm run coverage`.

 ## Technical Notes